OpenSPP/documentation/docs/user_guide/Registering_individuals_and_groups.md

 - An `individual`

-Depending on the project's requirements, a registrant can simply contain a `name` or full biographic {term}`information`, ID document numbers, pictures, bank account numbers, phone numbers and more.
+Depending on the project's requirements, a registrant can simply contain a `name` or full biographic information, ID document numbers, pictures, bank account numbers, phone numbers and more.

 ::::{important}